tbaghunts/vue3-layouts/README.md

 # vue3-layouts

 `vue3-layouts` is a Vue.js package designed to simplify the process of creating and managing layouts in Vue.js projects.
-It provides pre-built, customizable components to streamline responsive design and quick integration.
+It provides a configurable Vue.js plugin to set up layouts dependent on Vue Router.

 ## Features